 Occurrence is not uncommon following a renal transplant.

-- increased peak systolic velocity (PSV): some advocate 180cm/s 4
+- increased peak systolic velocity (PSV): some advocate 180 cm/s 4

-- increased renal aortic ratio (RAR) i.e. PSVrenal/PSVaorta: usually taken as >3.5 although some advocate >3 4
+- increased renal-aortic ratio (RAR), i.e. PSVrenal/PSVaorta: usually taken as >3.5, although some advocate >3 4 or even >2 3

-- turbulent flow in post stenotic area
+- turbulent flow in a post-stenotic area

 - pulsus parvus et tardus waveform (slow-rising) due to stenosis

-The three-dimensional reconstruction of the renal vascular tree provides a reliable method of visualizing the whole vascular tree.
+The three-dimensional reconstruction of the renal vascular tree provides a reliable method of visualizing the entire vascular tree.
 Images are acquired with thin collimation and bolus tracking on the abdominal aorta.
 Sensitivity and specificity varying between 90 to 99% have been reported 7.
 Both the raw data and 3D reconstructions should be viewed.
 Additionally, supernumerary arteries may be identified.

-Different imaging methods can be used:
+Different imaging methods can be used for renal MRA:

 - time of flight (TOF): whereby the high velocity of the blood jet at the level of stenosis appears as a loss of signal (black)